lilylacosse/weekend-jquery-server-calculator/README.md

 _Duration: 12 Hours_

+Creating the basic calculator and transfering the data from the client to the server side was a worthy challenge.
+Things got really interesting and fun when I morphed my calculator to actually mimic the look and operating principles of a normal calculator.

 Task: Create a functioning calculator that implements all of the logic on the server-side of the application.
-D

-Creating the basic calculator and transfering the data from the client to the server side was a worthy challenge.
-Things got really interesting and fun when I morphed my calculator from two input fields and the appropriate buttons to an interface that actually mimics the look and operating principles of a normal calculator.

 Desire components:
 1. Create a user interface where the user can input two values (2 input elements) and select the type of mathematical operation.